jamesfrancois/LIS4381/a4/README.md

 2. Screenshot of Failed Validation
 3. Screenshot of Passed Validation
 4. Screenshots of Skillsets
-5. Link to local lis4381 web app: http://localhost:8080/repos/lis4381/index.php
+5. Link to local lis4381 web app:

 #### README.md file should include the following items:

 * Course title, your name, assignment requirements, as per A1;
-* Screenshot of running applications opening user interface;
+* Screenshot of Failed Validation
-* Screenshot of running applications processing user input;
+* Screenshot of Passed Validation
-* Screenshots of 10 records for each table;
+* Screenshots of Skillsets
-* Links to the following files: a3.mwb, a3.sql;
+* Link to local lis4381 web app:

 #### Assignment Screenshots: